Alaska Court Records

 Meanwhile, interested persons may request public records on persons indicted or convicted of DUI in Alaska.
 For court records on the case, contact the presiding court using the information on this webpage; for driving records, complete and submit a request form to the DMV.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching for records simpler, as geographic locations do not limit their activities.
+Operating independently of any government entity, these websites often make searching for records simpler, as geographic locations do not limit their activities.
 Thus, the search engines on third-party sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+To begin using such a search engine on a third-party or government website, interested parties usually must provide the following:

-• The name of the person involved in the record, unless said person is a juvenile;
+- The name of the person involved in the record, unless said person is a juvenile;

-• The location of the record or persons involved in the case, including information such as the city, county, or state of residence or accusation.
+- The location of the record or persons involved in the case, including information such as the city, county, or state of residence or accusation.

 Third-party sites are independent of government sources and are not government-sponsored.
-Consequently, record availability on third-party sites may vary.
+As a result, record results, volume, and availability are not guaranteed.

 How Do I Find DUI Checkpoints in Alaska?